GlobalTMS/SecurePasswordStorage/README.md

 ## Usage

 ### The createHashedPassword function requests a string and returns an object with the password and the salt.
-Now it is only necessary to store this para for values in database.
+Now it is only necessary to store this pair for values in database.
 ```java
 PasswordStorageService service = new PasswordStorageService();
 PassSaltDTO result = new PassSaltDTO();